Teodoro Locsin Jr.: Filipino language

-Philippine Drug War
+Philippine drug war

-Locsin expressed support for the Philippine Drug War on August 21, 2017, through Twitter, comparing the campaign against drugs of President Duterte to Adolf Hitler's Final Solution and said he does not believe in the rehabilitation of drug addicts.
+Locsin expressed support for the Philippine drug war on August 21, 2017, through Twitter, comparing the campaign against drugs of President Duterte to Adolf Hitler's Final Solution and said he does not believe in the rehabilitation of drug addicts.
 He followed this with another remark that the "Nazis were not all wrong" and said people should keep an open mind drawing criticism.
 He cited Hitler's military and economic policies that "are paying off even now in German primacy in Europe" but conceded that the Holocaust "wiped out his economic contribution."
 Locsin later retracted these remarks by deleting the tweet, however threatened individuals who criticized him.

 Rape as a heinous crime

 On February 20, 2017, the majority bloc members of the House of Representatives caucused to remove rape from the list of possible death penalty offenses.
-When the official Twitter account of the ABS-CBN News Channel reported this, Locsin tweeted a reply:
+When the official Twitter account of the ABS-CBN News Channel reported this, Locsin tweeted a reply.

 Locsin in a tweet said that while rape is a crime; an "indignity" and "outrage" it is not a heinous crime.
 Though he went on to mention select cases of rape as "heinous" such as a gang rape in India and an incident where the rapist is an ugly man.
 He then said that killing is not heinous or premeditated saying it's a common crime.
 His posts were criticized by some users of Twitter.